 11:56 am • 19 January 2012 • 3 notes

-Anonymous asked: Please don't take this the wrong way, but woudl you ever personally get an abortion?
+Anonymous said: Please don't take this the wrong way, but woudl you ever personally get an abortion?

 Hmm… That is a hard question to answer when you’ve never been pregnant.
 It would depend on the circumstances but I’m not sure I could, no. Again, you can never say for sure until you’re put in the position.
 BUT I will say, you don’t have to be willing to get an abortion to be pro-choice.